 Since I relocated to Indiana last fall for school, my husband and I have fallen into habits about how we keep in touch, all of which revolve around the puppies.
 I FaceTime him when the boys eat, he FaceTimes me two hours later when the girls are patiently waiting for one of us to say, go ahead.
 I get up early, here in the eastern time zone, and usually there are a few texts from him from the night before when I do, pictures of the girls curled up asleep, or funny things that they had done.
-I feed the boys, head out to swim or run, and I'm usually making my own breakfast when the text pops up on my phone saying, good morning.
+I feed the boys, head out to swim or run, and I'm usually making my own breakfast when a text pops up on my phone, good morning.

 Wednesday.
 I was about halfway through my 6am swim when I realized that there hadn't been any texts from him that morning, and I got a bad feeling.
-I'm a worrywart by nature, but I couldn't shake it.
+I'm an anxious worrywart by nature, but I couldn't shake it.
 I kept swimming, more and more frantic, until finally I pulled myself up on the deck to dig my phone out of my bag and text him, just checking in, just making sure you are okay.
 He texted back, good morning.

 He called me later that morning, sleep still crackling his voice, to tell me that Sofie hadn't wanted to eat her dinner the night before.
-He instead cooked her boiled chicken and rice, which she ate and then vomited back up - spectacularly - throughout the night.
+He instead cooked her boiled chicken and rice, which she ate and then vomited back up - spectacularly, all over the back porch - throughout the night.
 I told him that if he was worried, to just take her over to the emergency vet, but he said no, she was happy and running around and didn't seem sick.
 She had been at our regular vet the Friday before; she had been chewing her food slowly and doing this weird thing that we called, eating her face.
 The doctor thought she had a toothache, she did some blood work and sent her home on a soft diet with extra tooth-brushing (yes, of course we brush their teeth).